tripsolutions/py-liant/README.md

 Using the polymorphic casting syntax exposes all derived class' fields and relationships in the resulting JSON, exposes all fields to `auto_order` and `auto_filters` output, allows hints to refer to derived class` fields and relationships.

 Creating a derived class instance is also possible by performing a `POST /parent!<identity>`.

+Polymorphic casting is also supported for drilldown collections, i.e. `GET /parent@1/children!girl`.
+This only works for non-dynamic collections.

 ### Polymorphic loading hints